leanphp/common-dev/README.md

 **Note!** ApiGen is temporarily not provided by the package as it conflicts with Symfony3 dependencies.
 We will continue to support ApiGen once it is compatible with Symfony3 components.
-If you would like to use apigen, you can add it to `require-dev` manually, by running `composer require-dev apigen/apigen 4.2.0.x-dev`
+If you would like to use apigen, you can add it to `require-dev` manually, by running `composer require --dev apigen/apigen 4.2.0.x-dev`

 [ApiGen][100] is a PHP Source Code API generator, which generated class